dmalawey/scuttlemini/home.md

 ![cover image with proposed parts](img/img_scuttlemini01.jpg)

-## What needs documentation?
+## Contents
-This repo is a space to keep key content for designs, and retain background information as we create worthwhile steps.
-If the project is not completed this year, we can retain and continue building on the progress made this year.
+_This repo is a space to keep key content for designs, and retain background information as we create worthwhile steps.
+If the project is not completed this year, we can retain and continue building on the progress made this year._

+Designs are to include:
 * Circuits (diagrams)
 * Printed Parts (CAD models)
 * OTS Parts (CAD, specifications, vendors, manufacturers)